FarhanAliRaza/django-homepage/README.md

 # django-homepage

-When it comes to design, everyone is a critic.

-With that out of the way, this is a strawman to see what a redesigned https://www.djangoproject.com might look like.
+This is a first draft / proof of concept to see what a redesigned https://www.djangoproject.com might look like.
+A lot of of it is placeholder HTML and content, but maybe it's useful to start some conversations.

+I appreciate any constructive criticism or feedback, but especially looking for actual PRs or at least issues with action items.
+In other words, "talk is cheap, show me the code".

+On merges to `main`, this site gets automatically deployed to https://django-homepage.adamghill.com.

 ## Goals

+- make Django exciting, fresh, and modern
-- be more explicit about what use cases Django solve
+- be more explicit about what use cases Django solves
-- unique features compared to other web frameworks
+  - server-sside websites
+  - API backend
+  - interactive websites with frontend frameworks du jour
+  - background worker processing
+  - CMS
+- hype up features (and show examples/code)
+  - ORM
+  - admin
+  - management commands
+  - third-party ecosystem
+  - url routing
 - highlight companies that use Django, i.e. social proof
-- highight sponsors
+- callout sponsors
+- talk about number of installs and the scale of how Django is currently used

+## Non-negotiables

+- accessible
+- look good on mobile devices
+- JavaScript shouldn't be required, but can be used for progressive enhancement

 ## Local dev